SnekExpander/PE/index.md

 **Step 4 - Toe shield preparation (Optional):**
 ![14.jpg](attachments/14.jpg)
 Prepare a toe shield.
-I pinch a small hole in the top of the toe shield so it doesn't shrivel itself off your glans when using vacuum later in the process.
+I pinch a small hole in the top of the toe shield so it doesn't shrivel itself off the glans when using vacuum later in the process.
 You can skip using a toe shield, but I like the compression effect, so I can get in the cup more easily and it also gives you additional protection and a comfort cushion.
 If your cup is slightly too big, you can also always stack a few to minimize empty space.

 **Step 5 - Tape preparation:**
 ![15.jpg](attachments/15.jpg)